UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Select a composting method that fits your available space, whether you have a backyard or a balcony.

-The Golden Ratio: Balancing Greens and Browns
+The Golden Rule: The Greens and Browns Ratio

 Illustration showing a 3:1 ratio of browns to greens for a compost pile, with a person adding materials.